mercadopago/devsite-docs/guides/online-payments/checkout-pro/customizations.en.md

 ```
 ]]]

-> NOTE
+> WARNING
 >
-> Note
+> Important
 >
-> Valid only for modal scheme.
+> The customization of colors and elements is valid only for the **modal** opening scheme.

 ### Header

-Modify the header's color by adding the `headerColor` attribute to the `theme` object.
+Change the header color by adding the `headerColor` attribute to the `theme` object.
+Note that the attribute value must be in hexadecimal format.
-Its value must be in hexadecimal format.

 For example:

 [[[
 ```javascript